IMAGE: Wooden dominoes falling on table with hand stopping the progression.

 Insurance for Landlords

-Whether you have one rental property or 20, protecting your property and your rental income is necessary if you rent your property to others.
+Whether you have one rental property or several, protecting your property and your rental income is necessary.
 Landlord insurance — sometimes referred to as rental property insurance — covers property owners and landlords from financial losses caused by property damage and liability.

 Why Choose Texell Insurance for Your Landlord Policy?

-- Independent: We are not limited to one insurance brand.
-We'll find the best insurance carrier and insurance policy to meet your unique needs.
+• Independent: We'll shop several major insurance carriers to find the best policy to meet your unique needs.

 Texell Insurance is an affiliate of Texell Credit Union.
 Our agents are ready to protect your investment property and your income.